namx05/lmi4u/README.md

 <h1>Note:- </h1>

-1.The bash_profile will work for some specific tools (tools which i added in my script), not for all tools. <br>
+-> The bash_profile will work for some specific tools (tools which i added in my script), not for all tools. <br>
-2.Please change the username in line 68 form "naman" to your username, if you want the dynamic wallpaper to work :)

 <h1><u><b>Installation:- </b></u></h1>